onnasuzy/zuri-responsive-task/README.md

 # zuri-responsive-task
-Tasked to make a design reposive on mobile and desktop
+Tasked to make a design reponsive on mobile and desktop